JConley1344/SysLib690/Week7_ManageSoftware_LibrarySearch.md

 I searched using `f @attr 1=1 "burns, sean"` and came back with 19 results.
 But I noticed as I reviewed the records one by one that the words *burns* and *sean* were present in the MARC record, but not always together.

 I also searched ` f @attr 1=4 "social emotional"` and returned with 1 record.
 Which was interesting.
-It also did not have the term 8social emotional8 in the title, but the record was about this topic.
+It also did not have the term *social emotional* in the title, but the record was about this topic.

 I also cannot help but wonder if I would have enjoyed using this function in 601 and 602.
 Because this was a very fun way to explore the catalog.